QuoteCall

 Bad/Dangerous/High Crime Areas of Marietta, GA

 It won’t surprise you that the worst crime neighborhoods in Marietta all fall within the “downtown” areas.
 The more centralized, the more crime.
 The more suburban, the less crime.
+This is why metropolitan statistical areas almost always see more crime.
 Nearly all of the middle to upper class neighborhoods are borderline crime free, and the crimes that DO occur in these areas are nearly all property crimes.

 Marietta Neighborhoods to Avoid Living In